poke1024/tove2d/docs/tutorials/Animation.md

 ```

 ## Flipbooks and Animations
 Let's say you have a couple of SVGs that you want to play back like some sort of sprite sheet.
 TÖVE has two kinds of API to support you with this.
+Also see <a href="https://poke1024.github.io/tove2d-api/modules/animation.html">TÖVE's API documentation on animation function</a>.

 First, there are flipbooks.
 These are prerendered distinct frames.
 Think of a sprite atlas being played back.

-Seconds, there are animations.
+Second, there are animations.
 These are interpolated in real time, i.e. they are not prerendered.
-Note that for these, TÖVE expects all frames to have exactly the same path layout (same number of trajectories and points across all frames).
+Note that for these, TÖVE expects all frames to have exactly the same path layout (same number of trajectories and points across all frames)[^1].

 The "blob" demo has code for both animation styles.